foglienimatteo/Raytracing/README.md

 ## Demo and Demo Animation

-To star of and checks the correct behavior of the software run one of the following command inside the main directory
+To start off and check the correct behavior of this software run one of the following command inside the main directory
 ```bash
 ./Raytracer.jl demo_animation --camera_type=per --width=640 --height=480 flat
 ```